We’ve parted ways with BMW’s big GSA, but it wasn’t easy…

 There will always be people who will not buy a certain brand of motorcycle.
 This could be down to a practical matter such as a bad past experience with a certain make but it’s just as likely to be out of an emotional prejudice to a particular manufacturer which stands up to no test based on logic or empirical data and facts.
 But hey, that’s life.

-The persuasive power of self image is generally something we tend to avoid in conversation yet plays a huge part in the decision making process when we buy.
-For example we’re more inclined to say that we bought a KTM 450 for its green lane prowess rather than it made us look and feel like a hardcore enduro dude.
-Nor are we likely to buy a GSA, a full set of textiles, a peaked helmet and a whole load of aluminium bling and bang on about how much it makes us look and feel like experienced world traveller.
-But it does, of that there is little doubt.
+The persuasive power of self-image is generally something we tend to avoid in conversation yet plays a huge part in the decision-making process when we buy.
+For example, we’re more inclined to say that we bought a KTM 450 for its green lane prowess rather than it made us look and feel like a hardcore enduro dude.
+Nor are we likely to buy a GSA, a full set of textiles, a peaked helmet and a whole load of aluminium bling and bang on about how much it makes us look and feel like an experienced world traveller.
+But it does, of that, there is little doubt.

 Critics will say that the GSA is too big, too heavy and too expensive.
 There’s no denying the grand scale and weight of the BM, but check out how well those re-sale values hold up, the comfort, the pillion carrying ability, the on-road performance, the availability of bling etc. If you can afford it, and fit on it, just what is there to fault on the GSA other than an adjustable screen which is not up to the protective standard of the one it replaced?

 And that’s why I miss the BMW R1200GSA.